zhihuammu/ODE-book/_sources/chaps/03/chap03_3_explicit.md

 $0.00164$.
 :::

-Now we can use the following table, obtained by using the RKF method with $\,h = 0.1\,$, and use the values at $\,x = 0.3\,$, $\,x = 0.4\,$ and $\,x = 0.5\,$ to obtain a better approximation for $y$ at
+Now we can use the following table, obtained by using the RK4 method with $\,h = 0.1\,$, and use the values at $\,x = 0.3\,$, $\,x = 0.4\,$ and $\,x = 0.5\,$ to obtain a better approximation for $y$ at
 $\,x = 0.6\,$.